 Funding structure and reporting

-Projects and S&T platforms are selected based on their international competitiveness and scientific excellence in the framework of Canada's social and economic fabric.
+Projects and S&T innovation centres are selected based on their international competitiveness and scientific excellence in the framework of Canada's social and economic fabric.
 McGill is the host and major contributor to one of these platform services: the McGill University and Genome Quebec Innovation centre.

-Genome Canada contributes up to 50% of the total cost of a project.
+Federal government investments in Genome Canada total $915 million as of March 31, 2010.
+This investment represents 50 per cent of the funding of research projects and technology innovation centres.
+The agreement with the Government of Canada stipulates that Genome Canada will raise the other 50 per cent of funding from other sources.
 Once a competition is launched, all applications are submitted via the corresponding Genome Centre of the Lead Project investigator: Genome Quebec, in our case.
 (Genome Quebec will generally also contribute from 25% to 35% of the total cost of the project.)